I joined Virgin Atlantic as a pilot 28 years ago – back then we had just six jumbo jets.

 Since that first Japanese adventure I have lead eight climbs of Mt Fuji and 61 adventures in total!
 Nearly 3,000 Virgin staff, friends, and family have joined together to cycle, climb, trek, sail and drive tuk-tuk’s across five continents – raising nearly one million pounds in the process.

-In 2017 we were forced to postpone our second Virgin Caribbean Sail after Hurricane Irma destroyed much of the infrastructure of the region.
-Following discussions with Unite BVI it was decided that the Virgin Adventurers would gather a group of volunteers to help in the recovery effort.
+In 2017 we were forced to postpone our second Caribbean Sail after Hurricane Irma destroyed much of the infrastructure of the region.
+Following discussions with Unite BVI it was decided that the adventurers would gather a group of volunteers to help in the recovery effort.

 That experience was both hard and valuable work.
 I was incredibly humbled to be working alongside people rebuilding their lives.
-It was wonderful to be sharing the experience with a tight-knit group of Virgin Adventurers.
+It was wonderful to be sharing the experience with a tight-knit group of adventurers from across the VIrgin Group.

 Nearly 3,000 Virgin staff, friends, and family have joined together to cycle, climb, trek, sail and drive tuk-tuk’s across five continents – raising nearly one million pounds in the process.